 Keep it fresh

 Wondering how to properly store your unexposed film to prolong its life?
 Polaroid recommends storing your unopened film flat inside a refrigerator with a constant temperature between 4 – 18°C / 41 – 65°F. Keeping your film in a cool, dry environment helps keep the film’s chemistry stable for as long as possible, which will translate to better color, contrast, and detail in your final images.
 While cool is good, an important PSA: never freeze your film packs!
-This will negatively impact the film’s chemistry and cause your film to not perform as it should.
-For the best possible results, allow your refrigerated film to come back to room temperature for at least one hour before using.

 The pictures above were shot at the same time, roughly 7 months after their production date.
 The picture on the left was stored as recommended, while the picture on the right was not.

 Shooting with fresh film (and properly storing it, in the meantime) will put you well on your way to a magical instant film experience.